tknapen/tknapen.github.io/_science/prf_project.markdown

 img: /img/prf/eccen_quadrant.png
 ---

-With fMRI, we measure thousands of neurons in each voxel.
-Because neurons with similar receptive fields are close together on the retinotopic map, each population of neurons measured in a single fMRI voxel will have similar receptive fields.
+With fMRI, we measure a signal related to the activity of thousands of neurons in each voxel.
+Because neurons with similar receptive fields are close together on the retinotopic map, each population of neurons in a single fMRI voxel will have similar receptive fields.
 This means that it is possible to chart, for each voxel, its population receptive field, or pRF, i.e. the region of visual space that the voxel’s neural tissue analyses.
+These mappings of visual preferences in the brain are unique to the specific participant, and give us detailed knowledge about how the visual system encodes visual information.
+Our lab is interested in finding how this encoding of visual information changes as a function of cognitive factors such as attention and reinforcement.
-We estimate these population receptive fields to thoroughly understand how the visual system encodes information.
-Recent studies using this novel encoding-model approach emphasize the flexibility of information encoding in the retinotopic maps, changing due to things such as attention, etc. Thus, they bring us closer to a low-level understanding of the neuronal underpinnings of cognitive phenomena.
+Recent studies do exactly this - using this novel encoding-model approach emphasize the flexibility of information encoding in the retinotopic maps, changing due to things such as attention, etc. Thus, they bring us closer to a low-level understanding of the neuronal underpinnings of cognitive phenomena.

 <div class="img_row">
 	<img class="col two" src="{{ site.baseurl }}/img/prf/retmap_flat.png" alt="" title="Retinotopic map"/>